learn-co-students/ruby-project-alt-guidelines-sea01-seng-ft-082420/README.md

 #### By _**Margarita Morozova & Jackson Beytebiere** _

 ## Description
 This application is a virtual bookshelf that allows users to organize their book collection and keep track of books they would like to read in the future.
-The Bookshelf was created to for Flatiron's Module 1 project to demonstrate working knowledge of Ruby, Active Record, CRUD methods and working with a database.
+The Bookshelf was created for Flatiron's Module 1 project to demonstrate working knowledge of Ruby, Active Record, CRUD methods and working with a database.

 Functionality of The Bookshelf includes:
 1. Creating a bookshelf associated with a username